dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.getOrgInvite(inviteId, \[orgName\]) ⇒ `Promise`

-\-- TerminusCMS API --- Get the invitation info
+\-- TerminusDB API --- Get the invitation info

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.